-This guide describes "GEOMBEST+" (Geomorphic Model of Barrier, Estuarine, and Shoreface Translations), a new morphological-behaviour model that simulates the evolution of coastal morphology and stratigraphy, resulting from changes in sea level, and sediment volume within the shoreface, barrier and estuary.
-GEOMBEST+ differs from other large-scale behaviour models (e.g. Bruun, 1962; Dean and Maumeyer, 1983; Cowell et al., 1995; Niedoroda et al., 1995, Stive & de Vriend, 1995 and Storms et al., 2002) by relaxing the assumption that the initial substrate (i.e stratigraphy) is comprised of an unlimited supply of unconsolidated material (typically sand).
+This guide describes the seagrass version of "GEOMBEST++" (Geomorphic Model of Barrier, Estuarine, and Shoreface Translations + marsh + waves), a morphologicalbehaviour model that simulates the evolution of coastal morphology and stratigraphy, resulting from changes in sea level, and sediment volume within the shoreface, barrier and estuary.
+GEOMBEST++ differs from other large-scale behaviour models (e.g. Bruun, 1962; Dean and Maumeyer, 1983; Cowell et al., 1995; Niedoroda et al., 1995, Stive & de Vriend, 1995 and Storms et al., 2002) by relaxing the assumption that the initial substrate (i.e stratigraphy) is comprised of an unlimited supply of unconsolidated material (typically sand).
 The substrate is instead defined by distinct stratigraphic units characterized by their erodibility and sediment composition.
-Additionally, GEOMBEST+ differs from its predecessor (GEOMBEST) by adding in a dynamic stratigraphic unit for a backbarrier marsh.
 Accordingly, the effects of geological framework on morphological evolution and shoreline translation can be simulated.
+This version of GEOMBEST++ differs from the previous version (Lauzon et al., 2018) by adding seagrass dynamics to the backbarrier bay realm of the model domain.

 Model development aimed to create a numerical model flexible enough to quantify relevant coastal behavior with a minimum number of parameters.
 The first part of this guide describes these parameters and thereby synthesizes what are considered to be fundamental controls on large-scale coastal evolution.
 The second part of the guide describes how to install GEOMBEST+ and use it to a) quantitatively reconstruct coastal morphology and stratigraphy, and b) predict shoreline translation resulting from changes in sea level, sediment delivery, and other parameters.
-For insights regarding how to obtain values for input parameters we refer the reader to Stolper et al. (2005), Moore et al., (2010) and Moore et al., (2011).
+For insights regarding how to obtain values for input parameters we refer the reader to Stolper et al. (2005), Moore et al., (2010), Moore et al., (2011), Walters et al. (2014), and Lauzon et al. (2018).